basson099/websocketfiles/README.md

   * `Support RFC6455`
   * `No network transport modules included.`As people may have different network transport modules in their projects, so    websocketfiles only fouces on packing/unpacking websocket packet.
   * `Multi-platform support(linux/windows)`
-  * `Fully traced websocket message flow.`A fully tracing log of websocket message lets you know websocketfiles code rapidly and  modify and expand funcions easily.
+  * `Fully traced websocket message flow.`A fully tracing log of websocket message lets you know websocketfiles code rapidly and expand funcions easily.

 ## Class and file overview